 The research methodology is a part of your research paper that describes your research process in detail.
 It would help if you always tried to make the section of the research methodology enjoyable.

-As you describe the procedure that has already completed, you need to write it in the past tense.
+As you describe the procedure that has already been completed, you need to write it in the past tense.

 Your research methodology should explain: